In Greek: βασιλόπιτα, pronounced vah-see-LO-pee-tah

-The cake will bake for a total of about 45 minutes, but halfway through, when it has started to set, insert the coin carefully into the dough, pushing it down just below the surface.
+The cake will bake for a total of about 45 minutes, but halfway through, when it has started to set, wrap a coin in foil and insert the coin carefully into the dough, pushing it down just below the surface.
 (Inserting the coin when the cake is slightly firmed will prevent it from sinking to the bottom.)
 Insert it anywhere except the exact center of the cake.

 Continue baking until done.
 Allow to cool for 5 minutes.
 Place a large plate over the top of the tapsi and invert it so the cake comes out on the plate.
 Take a second plate (for serving) and put it over the cake, inverting to get the cake right side up.